apache/beam-site/src/documentation/pipelines/test-your-pipeline.md

 *   `Apply` your composite transform to the input `PCollection` and save the resulting output `PCollection`.
 *   Use `PAssert` and its subclasses to verify that the output `PCollection` contains the elements that you expect.

-### Using the SDK Test Classes
+### TestPipeline

-[TestPipeline](/https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/testing/TestPipeline.java) and [PAssert](http://beam.incubator.apache.org/documentation/sdks/javadoc/0.3.0-incubating/org/apache/beam/sdk/testing/PAssert.html) are classes included in the Beam Java SDK specifically for testing transforms.
+[TestPipeline](https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/testing/TestPipeline.java) is a class included in the Beam Java SDK specifically for testing transforms.

-#### TestPipeline

 For tests, use `TestPipeline` in place of `Pipeline` when you create the pipeline object.
 Unlike `Pipeline.create`, `TestPipeline.create` handles setting `PipelineOptions` interally.

 You create a `TestPipeline` as follows: